-Some like them red, some like them yellow, orange or even purple.
+Some like them red, some like them yellow, orange, or even purple.
 Some prefer tomatoes as tiny as a dime and some want them as big as a melon.
 Some like them juicy, some like them dense and pulpy.
-Fortunately, there are mroe than 700 different tomato varieties in cultivation today.
-Plenty of choices for everyone.
+Fortunately, there are more than 700 different tomato varieties in cultivation today, so there are plenty of choices for everyone.

-If you're trying to decide which tomato varieties to grow, here's what I think about:
+If you're trying to decide which tomato varieties to grow, consider these issues:

 If you want to save your own seeds from one year to the next, you should plant heirloom or open-pollinated varieties.
 Seeds collected from these plants will "come true".
 This means they will grow into an identical plant the following year.
 Heirloom tomatoes, such as Brandywine, Mortgage Lifter and Arkansas Traveler, are open-pollinated varieties that have been passed on from one generation to the next.

 Hybrids are a cross between two genetically different varieties that have been selected for certain traits.
 Hybrid varieties often offer better disease resistance or higher yields.
 If you save the seeds from hybrids you will not get the same traits in the new plants.